CentralReach/permalinks-chrome/README.md

 Chrome extension to facilitate using/managing permalinks for internal docs.

+## Getting/Running

+If you just want to get and use it, [find it in the Chrome Store](https://chrome.google.com/webstore/detail/permalinker-by-centralrea/hkkojfopkpmahnnbpimmhfnfjnhkgkkg?hl=en-US).

+You will need the API key, which you can get from DevOps.

 ## Basic Usage (Getting Permalinks)

 On any page, click the extension button.
 (After you have setup the API key), it will create a permalink and copy that permalink to the clipboard.
 Use this instead of directly copying URLs for documentation links.